rharcosta/calculo-numerico/README.md

-## calculo-numerico
+## numerical calculation
-Esses programas foram realizados durante o 4º Semestre de Engenharia da Computação, com base nas aulas de Cálculo Númerico.
-Confira abaixo do que se trata cada um deles:
+These programs were carried out during the 4th Semester of Computer Engineering, based on Numerical Calculus classes.
+Check out what each of them is about below:

-- Exercício 1 - Método das Secantes
+- Exercise 1 - Secant Method
-- Exercício 2 - Método das Tangentes
+- Exercise 2 - Tangent Method
-- Exercício 3 - Regressão Linear
+- Exercise 3 - Linear Regression
-- Exercício 4 - Método de Simpson
+- Exercise 4 - Simpson Method
-- Exercício 5 - Interpolação
+- Exercise 5 - Interpolation